zapatacomputing/z-quantum-core/README.md

 save_circuit(circuit, 'circuit.json')
 ```

-Even though it's intended to be used with Orquestra, `z-quantum-core` can be used as a standalone Python module.
+Even though it's intended to be used with Orquestra, `z-quantum-core` can be also used as a standalone Python module.
 This can be done by running `pip install .` from the `src/` directory.

 ## Development and Contribution